FruitbatM/airmed-doc-app/TESTING.md

 Verify the homepage displays a relevant hero images and text

 **Expected Result:**
-Correct text displays over hero images
+Correct background images and text are displayed on the homepage

 **Actual Result:**
-Correct text displays over hero images
+Correct background images and text are displayed on the homepage

 **Pass/Fail:**
 Pass